Inside the Outside

 3. While you’re eating and listening and absorbing this strange new reality, think of what these people need most and how you might help them get it.
 While you’re at it, you might also think a little about what they have that you don’t.
 There is a rich sense of community among the outcast.

-Will you join this strange new fraternity?
-Your gift of initiation awaits.
+Will you join this strange fraternity?

 Roy H. Williams